 Empfield still swims, bikes, runs and races several times a year.
 He lives with wife Tanya, dogs, and horses on 8 acres in the San Gabriel Mountains of Southern California.

-- Support the Industry Team up with industry leaders to guide the future
+- Help Grow the Industry Team up with industry leaders to guide the future

 - Help Your Business Learn best practices, latest trends, share ideas

-- Grow the Sport Work together to attract more participants to the sport
+- Help Grow the Sport Work together to attract more participants to the sport

 TBI is a multisport industry organization of businesses and individuals who support the growth and success of triathlon as a business and a sport.